MySQL backups using Percona Monitoring and Management (PMM) seem convenient.

 Secret Key[IAM secret key to use]

-Open [Backup] in the left menu and select [Create Backup].
+Open [Backup] in the left-hand menu and select [Create Backup].

-Backup NameEnter the host name, date, etc. for easy understanding.
+Backup NameEnter the hostname, date, etc. for clarity.

-Service NameSpecify the server to get the backup from
+Service NameSpecify the server from which to take backups.

-Once you have finished entering the information, press [Backup].
+Once you've finished entering the information, press [Backup].

 If successful, you will see a screen like this.

-If the backup fails, the following message will be displayed, but you cannot check the cause of the error from the GUI, so check the journal log of the server from which the backup was taken.
+If it fails, you will see a message like the one below, but you cannot check the cause of the error from the GUI, so check the journal log of the server from which the backup was taken.

-After taking the backup, create a new schema in the DB to which you are restoring, and then check that it has been properly deleted after the restore.
+After taking a backup, create a new schema in the destination database and then verify that it has been properly deleted after the restore.

 Restore.

-Select ... on the far right of the backup list you want to restore and select [Restore from backup].
+Select the three dots (...) at the far right of the backup list you want to restore, and then select [Restore from backup].

 A menu will open, so press [Restore].